aigerabae/gwas_real_data/README.md

 **III) Data processing in PLINK**
 1) prepared .map file was used for further analysis
 2) prepared .ped file needed further processing to include phenotypes

-        a) phenotypes were made available in excel file Phenotypes excel table